mraygalaxy/mll-android/README.md

-mica-android
+mll-android
 ============

-MICA Reader: A Kivy/Python-for-Android project which runs the mobile version of MICA: A Chinese Learning system: http://github.com/hinesmr/mica
+Read Alien: A Kivy/Python-for-Android project which runs the mobile version of MLL: Meta-Language Learning Systems: http://github.com/hinesmr/mica

-The mobile reader version is a completely offline, synchronizable, fully-functional version of MICA.
+The mobile reader version is a completely offline, synchronizable, fully-functional version.

-It works by replicating your reading with the server using the couchdb REST API and runs exactly the same python-version of MICA on the phone.
+It works by replicating your reading with the server using the couchdb REST API and runs exactly the same python-version on the phone.

 This includes a buildozer.spec file as well as two additional recipe dependencies: python-cjklib and python-webob